RSHP: Awards

-In 2008, RSHP was awarded the Manser Medal for Houses and Housing, given for the best one-off house (Oxley Woods) designed by an architect in the UK.
+In 2008, RSHP was awarded the Manser Medal for Houses and Housing, given for the best one-off house (Oxley Woods) designed by an architect in the United Kingdom.

-In 2009 it was awarded the Stirling Prize for Maggie's Centre in London.
+In 2009, it was awarded the Stirling Prize for Maggie's Centre in London.
 It won the RIBA National Award 2015 for NEO Bankside luxury apartments in London and was subsequently shortlisted for the Stirling Prize for the second time.

 Notable projects

 This list contains projects from the beginning of the partnership in 1977 through to the present day.
 For earlier work by Richard Rogers, Team 4, Richard and Su Rogers and Piano + Rogers, see the Richard Rogers page.